SCI.help › Equipment

 SpeediCath Compact / SpeediCath Flex

 Hydrophilic, pre-lubricated, no-touch design.
 The Compact male is one of the most discreet catheters available — small enough to fit in a pocket.
 The Flex has a bendable tip for men who struggle with standard straight catheters.
-SpeediCath's Triple Action Coating is documented to reduce UTI rates and urethral trauma.
+SpeediCath's hydrophilic coating may reduce urethral microtrauma, though evidence that any catheter type actually lowers UTI rates is mixed.
 Widely the community's first recommendation for men.

 VaPro Plus Pocket Catheter Community Favorite — Limited Hand Function